PedroHardeman/cleverti/README.md

 * start

 I tried to show a little bit of everything that I know. <br />
-I wish I had more time to do more. <br />
+I wish I had time to do more. <br />
 Hope you enjoy it and feel free to contact me about anything! <br />

 Thank you :wink: